backstage/backstage/docs/features/software-templates/extending/index.md

 2. Template some variables into the skeleton
 3. Send the templated skeleton somewhere

-These three steps are translated to the folllowing stages under the hood in the scaffolder that you will need to know:
+These three steps are translated to the following stages under the hood in the scaffolder that you will need to know:

 1. Prepare